Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

         <summary>Abstract:</summary>

         Patriotism is a pervasive political force.
-However, not much is known about how people understand what it means to be "patriotic" in the first place.
+However, not much is known about how people understand what it means to be “patriotic” in the first place.
 We conduct a cross-country study of mass understandings of patriotism.
-Through parallel national surveys in two global superpowers—China and the United States—we uncover the substantively different understandings of what it means to be "patriotic" between and within countries, and how the different understandings may map onto different policy preferences.
+Through parallel national surveys in two global superpowers—China and the United States—we uncover the substantively different understandings of what it means to be “patriotic” between and within countries, and how the different understandings may map onto different policy preferences.
 In particular, while the literature draws a distinction between (benign) patriotism and (malign) nationalism, we find that most Chinese respondents—and about a third of American respondents—understand patriotism as nationalism.
 The nationalistic understanding of patriotism, in turn, corresponds to more hawkish foreign policy preferences.
 By unpacking folk intuitions about patriotism and mapping them onto existing scholarly debates, we bridge the distance between the academic literature and the mass political behavior it seeks to explain.

         </details>
 -   **Yeung, Eddy S. F.** 2024. "[Can Conservatives Be Persuaded?
 Framing Effects on Support for Universal Basic Income in the US](https://rdcu.be/cVUvX)." *Political Behavior* 46(1): 135--61. [[replication material](https://doi.org/10.7910/DVN/VCHMLD), [slides](https://eddy-yeung.github.io/assets/Yeung_APPAM.pdf)]